svenamadeus/fungi-thesis/README.md

 "metadata-merging.ipynb": this Jupyter Notebook describes the approach of merging together all individual metadata files.
 After a first general concatenation, columns were then homogenised according to identical information.

 "unite_taxonomy-fungaltraits-merging.iypnb": this Jupyter Notebook shows how the two tables were merged based on genus.
 Genera needed to be extracted from more complex taxonomic names.

+"prevalence-plot.R": RStudio Script used for creating the plot on prevalence

+"abundance-plot.R": RStudio Script used for creating the plot on abundance

+"observed-features-plot.R": RStudio Script used for creating the plot on observed features